agenwatch/agenwatch/ARCHITECTURE.md

 ---

-## Deterministic Execution Model
+## 2. Deterministic Execution Model

-Most agent frameworks rely on implicit LLM memory and conversational drift.
+Most agent frameworks rely on conversational context and LLM memory, which naturally drift over time.

 AgenWatch does not.

 AgenWatch enforces determinism through: